smartcontractresearchforum/docs/en/hiring_research_project_management.md

 * Formal research Project Management experience
 * Graduate level knowledge of technical disciplines related to blockchain or cryptocurrencies

-## Compensation and Logistics
+## Compensation & Logistics

 * Fully remote
 * Hourly pay - negotiable, competitive
 * Part-time (10-15 hours) to start, opportunities to increase with time
 * Compensation in cryptocurrency preferred

+## How to Apply

+To apply, please email [eugene@smartcontractresearch.org](mailto:eugene@smartcontractresearch.org) and include:

+* CV/resume
+* A short blurb (1-2 paragraphs) about why you’re interested
+* Links to previous work, Github, etc.

 ## Learn More About SCRF

 SCRF is an interactive forum supported by an active international community.
-SCRF's members work together to advance actionable blockchain research.
+SCRF’s members work together to advance actionable blockchain research.
 [Learn](https://github.com/smartcontractresearchforum/docs) more about SCRF, and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md).